rephus/CV/cv.md

 * Full microservices architecture using Docker and Rancher
 * Input on important architectural decissions
-* Backend mostly built in Python3, Django and Flask (and a bit of Scala). with PostgreSQL and Redis for persistence
+* Backend mostly built in Python3, Django and Flask (and a bit of Scala) with PostgreSQL and Redis for persistence
 * TDD and BDD
 * Continuous integration using Jenkins and Travis
 * Conducted software developer interviews
-* Mentoring other members of the team

 ### Top10 ( 2013-05-01 / 2015-12-01 )